istentoumis/RKK_PN_Unreal_Workflows/README.md

 Unreal settings:

-Find the Rokoko Receiver in the scene and make sure that it's the same as inside Studio
+Find the Rokoko Receiver in the scene and make sure that it's the same as inside Studio.

 ![image](https://user-images.githubusercontent.com/88091497/196036993-c90a6e10-eec7-46c0-b2db-05c4faebd380.png)